Agent Starr received an urgent communique from Mr. George about an imminent threat.

 There's no need to use high-gloss paper or professional printing, since the gritty style looks almost identical either way.
 Using thicker paper does add a nice touch, but again, it's by no means necessary.

-The game is designed for teams of 2-4 players.
-So, if you have a larger group, just print the kit out several times and run the game as a competitive team event.
-For example:
+If you have a larger group, though, don't despair!
+Just print the kit out several times and run the game as a competitive team event.

-- 7-12 players = print two to three copies.
+4-6 players = print once.
+7-12 players = print two to three copies.